Makayla12345678/WorldBallet/memory-bank/activeContext.md

 - American Ballet Theatre's website uses a more complex structure with dynamic content loading, requiring a more sophisticated scraping approach.

-- MongoDB Atlas has been successfully set up and connected to the project, providing a reliable database backend for storing scraped performance data.
+- MongoDB Atlas has been successfully set up and connected to the project with a cluster named "WorldBallet", providing a reliable database backend for storing scraped performance data.